harishkotra/emp-agents/docs/docs/en/getting-started/implicits.md

     return _numerator.get()

-# this is the default loader for denominator, which uses the context variable and provides an integer
+# This is the default loader for denominator, which uses the context variable and provides an integer
 # this can not be provided by the agent
 def load_denominator() -> int:
     """